Gunpowder empires: Korea

-Koreans had been using Chinese and self made firearms as early as the late 14th century.
-They were also quite adept and innovative with their strategies on the battle field.
-In fact, there were accounts of Koreans using a type of volley technique in 1447.
-But a war between the Japanese against the Koreans and the Ming starting in 1592 and ending in 1598 would change the Korean's perspective on warfare.
+Koreans used Chinese and Korean firearms as early as the late 14th century.
+They were also quite adept and innovative with their strategies on the battlefield.
+There were accounts of Koreans using a type of volley technique in 1447.
+But the Japanese invasions of Korea (1592–1598) between the Japanese against the Koreans and the Ming starting in 1592 and ending in 1598 would change Joseon perspectives on warfare.
 While it was a devastating defeat to the Koreans, this war forced the Koreans to realize that they needed to adopt the use of the musket as well as Japanese and Chinese methods.
 The Koreans quickly issued the musket as the base of their military tactic, and their musketeers became more than 50 percent of the military by 1594.
-They trained using manuals based on Qi Jiguang's techniques such as the volley, while incorporating their own methods too.
+They trained using manuals based on Qi Jiguang's techniques, such as the volley, while incorporating their own methods, too.
 These events marked the beginning of a Korean military revolution in which the Koreans could combat their enemies using modern equipment and methods of warfare.

 There were many instances where the Korean military used their new techniques effectively.
 In 1619, the Koreans aided the Ming against the Manchus, a great military force.
-While the Koreans and Ming lost, a Korean unit did exhibit their techniques successful in battle.
+While the Koreans and Ming lost, a Korean unit did exhibit their techniques successfully in battle.
 Then, in 1627 and 1636, the Koreans faced the Manchus alone, again showing their competency in battle by using their musket tactics.
 Again, they lost in battle to the Manchus in both battles.
 In 1654 and 1658, the Koreans aided the Qing in battle against the Russians for control over land in Manchuria.
 In these instances, the Koreans showed their superior tactics and were the reason for the Russians' defeat.

 Vietnam

 Comparatively little attention has been made to the use and innovation of gunpowder in the expansion of Vietnam.
-There is, in fact, a widespread belief that the Vietnamese introduced firearms to China, although other scholars disagree.
+It is theorised that the Vietnamese, after adopting firearms from China, also introduced some innovations in firearms to China — although other scholars disagree.
 Regardless, the use of gunpowder technology has left an undeniable mark in Vietnamese history, allowing the "southward march" and significant expansion of Vietnamese territory.